mohit2708/study/python/python/7_oops/1_oops.md

 ### Ques.
 What is the use of self in Python?
-* The Self parameter is a reference to the current instance of the class, and is used to access varibales that belongs to the class.
-* Self is used to represent the instance of the class.
-With this keyword, you can access the attributes and methods of the class in python.
+* The Self parameter is a reference to the current instance of the class, we can access the attributes and methods of the class in python.
 ```python
 class Person:
   def __init__(self, name, age):